This post contains affiliate links. If you buy through these links, I may earn a small commission.

 With the coming of Spring, so comes the sunshine, the warmth….and the dandelions!
 Some people see them as weeds, but they can be used to make wine and more!

-If you’re like us, you don’t spray chemicals on your lawn, so you have organic dandelions.
-Why not try your hand at making some Dandelion Wine?
+If you’re like us, you don’t spray chemicals on your lawn, so you have organic dandelion flowers.

 If this is going to be your first time making any kind of wine at home, you will need a wine making equipment kit.
 It’s a one time investment and will pay for itself with the first batch of wine.

 Dandelion Wine has a light and delicious flavor – give it a try this year.

 - 1 pound seedless raisins